wilsonj24/wilsonj24/README.md

 - 👋 Hi, I’m @wilsonj24
 - 👀 I’m interested in Computer Science but more specifically the importance of security.
-- 🌱 I’m currently a Senior at Allegheny College with a Major in Computer Science and Minor in Economics
+- 🌱 I’m a recent graduate from Allegheny College with a Major in Computer Science and Minor in Economics
 - 📫 How to reach me - wilsonj3@allegheny.edu

 <!---